Fix: Low FPS and Stutters While Gaming on Windows 11

 10. After all the relevant AMD drivers have been updated, restart your computer and see if the FPS issue is resolved once the next startup is complete.

-4. Lowering Mouse Pooling rate
+4. Lowering Mouse Pooling Rate

-Changing the pooling Rate
+Changing the polling Rate

 ABOUT THE AUTHOR